exploratory-io/book/import/google-analytics.md

   - Last N Years
   - From this Date

-If you select either Last N days, Last N Weeks, Last N Months, or Last N Years, the additional input field appears and you have to type in number in the input field.
+If you select either Last N Days, Last N Weeks, Last N Months, or Last N Years, the additional input field appears and you have to type in number in the input field.
 For example, if you want to see Last 30 days of data, you select "Last N Days" as Period and enter 30 for the input field.
 You can update this based on your needs.
 If you select "From this Date", you can select a day from the Date Picker.

 - Select Dimensions and Metrics from the List.
 - Segments: You can select both Custom segments as well as predefined segments from list of values.